 Despite its common use in the literature as evidence for neutral processes in microbial ecology, the d-d relationship alone does not provide evidence for neutral processes acting on microbial communities.
 As discussed previously, d-d relationships can arise from spatially autocorrelated environmental gradients as well as dispersal limitation (Nekola & White 1999).
 Furthermore, dispersal limitation itself is not solely a property of ecological neutrality.
 Dispersal limitation may be stochastic as predicted by neutral theory (Chave 2004), but also by asymmetric dispersal abilities between organisms (Salomon et al. 2010; Liu & Zhou 2011), thus violating the central tenet of neutral theory; that organisms are ecologically equivalent (Hubbell 2001).
-Thus we suggest caution in attributing distance-decay relationships to either niche or neutral processes without further evidence, for example from examining species-abundance distributions (e.g. Dumbrell et al. 2010).
-However, this is not to say that examining distance-decay relationships is futile as the relationship jointly reflects species turnover due to historical, environmental, and spatial factors, all of which are important factors to consider in studying biodiversity (Nekola & White 1999).
+Thus, we suggest caution in attributing distance-decay relationships to either niche or neutral processes without further evidence, for example from examining species-abundance distributions (e.g. Dumbrell et al. 2010).
+However, this is not to say that examining distance-decay relationships is futile, as the relationship jointly reflects species turnover due to historical, environmental, and spatial factors, all of which are important factors to consider in studying biodiversity (Nekola & White 1999).

 Moving beyond distance-decay relationships, focussing on other factors that influence the compositional similarity of microbial communities should provide interesting results.
 For example, quantifying the extent to which microorganisms differ in their dispersal abilities, and what traits are responsible for these differences may help to provide information on the biogeography of microorganisms at the population level, and given appropriate statistical approaches may allow us to predict the range size and habitat occupancy of different microbes.
 Furthermore, it is commonly assumed that the rate of dispersal (connectivity) is linearly related to the spatial distance between communities.
-However, given that array dispersal vectors that microbes are potentially able to move between habitat patches by, this assumption seems risky.
+However, given that array dispersal vectors that microbes are potentially able to move between habitat patches by, making this assumption is risky.
 Therefore, we are optimistic that the growing movement towards examining the role of connectivity per se (Declerck et al. 2013; Vannette et al. 2016), rather than using geographical distance as a proxy, will provide a fruitful direction for spatial microbial ecology.
 By modeling the dispersal process itself and accounting for topographical factors such as connectivity, these suggestions would lead to a more mechanistic understanding of the spatial ecology of microbial communities.

 References